Luluf069/firstcycling-mcp/README.md

 - "Who is Tadej Pogačar?
 Get his rider information with ID 16973."
 - "Show me the results of the 2023 Tour de France (race ID 17)."
+- "Get rider profile for Remco Evenepoel (ID 23697)."
+- "What were the results of Paris-Roubaix (ID 30) in 2024?"

 ## License